The Peanut Revolution of George Washington Carver

 Early Life and Education

-George Washington Carver’s remarkable life began in the darkest of times.
+George Washington Carver’s life began in the darkest of times.
 He was born into slavery during the Civil War, but his exact birthdate is lost to history.
 Despite these brutal circumstances, Carver possessed a hunger for knowledge that couldn’t be extinguished.
-The journey from an enslaved child to a respected scientist is a testament to his incredible determination.

 Born Into Slavery

 Carver spent his earliest years in Diamond Grove, Missouri, on the farm of Moses and Susan Carver.
-While considered his owners, they thankfully treated him with more kindness than was typical in the era after his parents were sold off.
+While considered his owners, they treated him with more kindness than was typical in the era.
 After slavery’s end, the Carvers raised young George as their own, even encouraging his growing passion for learning.

 As an infant, Carver and his mother were kidnapped by raiders from Arkansas.
 George was later found in Neosho, Missouri, and returned to the Carvers.
 Unfortunately, he was orphaned and without his mother.